EdwinWenink/archive_fever/content/posts/18-comments.md

 Be aware that your comment will not automatically show since I need to approve them first.
 I might change that if it turns out the spam is not too bad.
 A thing I'll consider adding later is the option to receive emails when people reply on your comment, but for now I'll test the current setup first.
 We'll see how the raspberry pi holds up.
-It will be a bit slow, and the connection not secured.
+It will be a bit slow, and the connection is not secured.
 If it's broken please let me know over email!